Jennifer Lopez And A-Rod Engaged Already? ‘Jenny From The Block’ Has A New Rock

 Jennifer Lopez just rocked what looked like an engagement ring getting ready to board a plane from Los Angeles.
 The shocking development had everyone thinking her romance with Alex Rodriguez is heating up, but is their relationship a complete sham?

-OK!
-Magazine released photos of Lopez’s new bling.
+OK Magazine released photos of Lopez’s new bling.
 The singer was spotted boarding a flight to Miami with her cute daughter Emme tagging along.
 Lopez was adorned with her usual amount of flair, but the engagement ring on her left hand created quite the stir.

 Jennifer Lopez rocks diamond ring on THAT FINGER on trip with Alex Rodriguez https://t.co/SlkkGmWOiM